American Institute in Taiwan: Overview

 AIT has a small headquarters office in Arlington County, Virginia with its largest office located in Taipei, Taiwan.
 The organization also has a branch office in Taiwan's strategic southern port city of Kaohsiung.
 These three bureaus are referred to as AIT/Washington (AIT/W), AIT/Taipei (AIT/T) and AIT/Kaohsiung (AIT/K), respectively.

-The AIT office complex at No. 100 Jin Hu Road, Neihu District, Taipei, was inaugurated in 2019.
-AIT/Taipei was previously located in the Daan District on the former site of the U.S. Military Advisory Group headquarters before 1979.
+The AIT office complex at No. 100 Jinhu Road, Neihu District, Taipei, was inaugurated in 2019.
+From 1979 to 2019, AIT/Taipei was located in the Daan District, on the site where the U.S. Military Advisory Group had previously been headquartered.

 For the purposes of remuneration and benefits, directors of the AIT hold the same rank as ambassador and, in Taiwan, are accorded diplomatic privileges in their capacity as directors.

 Its counterpart in the United States is the Taipei Economic and Cultural Representative Office.

+In May 2024, Raymond Greene was announced as the incoming AIT director, effective summer 2024, succeeding Sandra Oudkirk.
+During Greene's first meeting with Taiwan President Lai Ching-te, he said the United States' longstanding policy on Taiwan is based on the US' "One China" policy.
+In a press release describing the meeting, Lai's office omitted the "one China" reference, and instead described Greene's remarks as having referenced "the longstanding U.S. policy."
+Lai's office denied it intentionally omitted the reference to the one China policy, which was challenged by local Taiwanese media.

 New compound in Taipei

 A new $250 million compound for the American Institute in Taiwan was unveiled in June 2018, accompanied by a "low-key" U.S. delegation and several mid-level diplomats.
-According to the AIT the new complex represents "the United State's brick-and-mortar commitment to Taiwan."
+According to the AIT the new complex represents "the United States' brick-and-mortar commitment to Taiwan."

 In 2019 director Christensen buried a time capsule at the new AIT complex in Neihu.
 The time capsule is not to be unearthed for 50 years.

+Protests

+Several protests have been staged outside the institute.

+Protests were staged by Taiwanese outside the institute in response to then US President Bill Clinton's meeting with Jiang Zemin in 1998.

+Three Taiwanese firms protested American institute's failure to pay fees owed for contracting work on the office's new premises in 2013, then under construction.

+In May, 2024, protestors gathered outside institute to protest the United States' participation in the destruction of Gaza and killing of its citizens.
+Protestors said the United States was complicit in genocide.